 There are certain cultures in which a lot of value is placed on hierarchies – for example, in Japan, South Korea and Brazil.
 In contrast, there are also countries and regions where almost all people tend to be treated equally, where hierarchy is considered rather unimportant; examples include Sweden, the Netherlands and Canada.

 This article will give you specific tips and strategies on how to best handle both styles and how to achieve your personal goals easier and with fewer gray hairs.
-In our article, you’ll learn more about the backgrounds of both cultural styles.

 tips on dealing with hierarchy-oriented people

 - Think hard about who you assign to which tasks in hierarchy-oriented cultures.
 Your employee’s hierarchical position should be at the right level, or else problems could arise with acceptance.

 - Pay attention to the correct observance of titles and status symbols.

 - Find the decision maker and personally convince him or her of your concerns.
 Keep in mind that the decision maker may not be your direct contact person.

 - Bear in mind that it may be expedient to include supervisors in communications with employees – for example, if a task is particularly important or if it involves very punctual preliminary work.

 - When it comes to confronting higher-ranked people with criticism, find a diplomatic opportunity.

 - In certain circumstances, you may have to treat people at a lower hierarchical level more demandingly to retain respect and achieve goals.